HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Sasha.md

 ---
 ## Social Features and Interaction with Other Users

-Social features, such as the ability to share achievements or compete with friends, are not important to him at all.
+Social features, such as the ability to share achievements or compete with friends, are not important to her at all.